The 2024 Young Wild Writers Competition is Now Closed for Entries

 The Rules

-Word count: up to 500 words (excluding title)
+Word count: Up to 500 words (excluding title)

 Writing Style: Any writing style (e.g. letter, prose, poem, story)